Web Design vs Web Development – The Difference

 What is web design?

 Web design covers all aspects of the look and feel of a website as well as the planned functionality.
-It details all the colours, layouts and UI/UX required in order to build a website.
+It details the colour scheme, layouts, UI/UX, and overall aesthetic required in order to build a website.
+This includes the use of graphic design software such as Adobe Photoshop, Adobe Illustrator and similar tools.

 The design lays out the visual elements of the website and can be completed in a number of ways including PhotoShop, Illustrator and Sketch.
 This is where a cross-over exists as many web designers will have a small amount of HTML, CSS or WordPress knowledge and this will feed into the creation of the design.